datastax/kaap/docs/development.md

 ```

 If you're using a public cluster (e.g. GCP, EKS) you have to deploy the operator image to a public Docker registry.
-You can also use a specific StorageClass for the test by setting ´k8saap.tests.existingenv.storageclass`.
+You can also use a specific StorageClass for the test by setting ´kaap.tests.existingenv.storageclass`.

 To run a test in GCP: